TRaSH-Guides/Guides/docs/File-and-Folder-Structure/Hardlinks-and-Instant-Moves.md

 ??? question "**What are Instant Moves (Atomic Moves)?** - [Click to show/hide]"

-    A real move and not a copy file from the download folder to the media folder and then deleting the file from the download folder.
+    This is a real move, not a copying of a file from the download folder to the media folder and then deleting the file from the download folder.

 ### What are the Starr Apps